Skip to main content

 GINA operates on a more complex and forward-looking principle.
 It was enacted to alleviate fears that genetic information would be used by employers and insurers to discriminate, thereby encouraging individuals to utilize advancements in genetic testing and personalized medicine.

 The statute’s definition of “genetic information” is intentionally broad, encompassing not just an individual’s genetic tests but also the manifestation of disease in family members.
-This is a critical scientific and legal acknowledgment that a family member’s is a proxy for an employee’s own genetic makeup.
+This is a critical scientific and legal acknowledgment that a family member’s health data is a proxy for an employee’s own genetic makeup.

 Therefore, an incentive for a spouse to provide health information is not merely a request for one person’s data; it is an indirect inquiry into the employee’s genetic predispositions.
 The potential for coercion in this context is magnified.